leosartaj/autosign/CONTRIBUTING.rst

 Submitting pull requests
 ------------------------
 1. Fork and clone the repo.
-2. Create a new branch from develop branch, please don't work in your *master* branch directly.
+2. Create a new branch, please don't work in your *master* branch directly.
 #.
 Add new tests.
 #.
 Implement a feature.
 #.
 Run to check if things work.
 Repeat, until things get working.
 #.
 Update the documentation to reflect any changes.
 #.
-Push to your fork and submit a pull request to merge with *develop* branch.
+Push to your fork and submit a pull request.